 Drive Train Types

-Your engine’s efficiency relies on the type of drive train you choose.
+Your small Cummins engine’s efficiency relies on the type of drive train you choose.
 Your drive train directly affects where the engine goes in your yacht, freeing up more space for other purposes and affecting the boat’s performance.
 Some popular drive train types that yacht owners can choose from are below:

 V-drive: V-drive inboard systems sit in a yacht’s bottom rear and feature forward-facing motors.
 One benefit of a V-drive inboard system is that its rear placement enables the yacht to have more space in its interior cabin.
 This model is generally used by cruising yachts that don’t need high performance, as there’s some power loss due to the complexity of the V-drive’s transmission.